Scholarly papers, luncheon, portrait unveiling among them

 Categories: Presbyterian Mission Agency, Racial Justice, Seminaries, Women’s Ministries

 Tags: interpretation: a journal of bible and theology, katie geneva cannon center for womanist leadership, presbyterian mission agency, rev. dr. Katie geneva cannon, sprunt lectures, Union Presbyterian Seminary

 Tags: cannon, early center, geneva, geneva cannon, katie, katie geneva, katie geneva cannon, legacy, presbyterian, presbyterian church, presbyterian mission, presbyterian seminary, princeton theological, princeton theological seminary, rev, seminary, theological seminary, union presbyterian, union presbyterian seminary, women

-Ministries: Racial Equity & Women’s Intercultural Ministries, Theological Education, Gender & Racial Justice
+Ministries: Racial Equity & Women’s Intercultural Ministries, Theological Education, Gender, Racial and Intercultural Justice